Robert Steeples

-Robert Steeples (born November 27, 1989) is an American football former player and most recently cornerbacks coach for LSU Football.
-He is the former assistant special teams coach for the Minnesota Vikings of the National Football League (NFL).
-As a cornerback, he played college football for both the University of Missouri and the University of Memphis.
-He entered the league as an undrafted free agent for the St. Louis Rams.
-He also played for the Vikings, Kansas City Chiefs and Dallas Cowboys.
-Prior to becoming an NFL assistant coach and collegiate defensive backs coach, Steeples served as head coach at De Smet Jesuit for 5 seasons, from 2016 to 2020.
-During his tenure as head coach, Steeples was named the 2020 All-American Bowl (high school football) National Coach of the year, 2019 MFCA Coach of the year, and led De Smet to an undefeated state championship title in 2019.
-During his final three seasons as head coach, Steeples amassed a record of 29–4, including 20 consecutive wins, back-to-back State Championship appearances, and a peak national ranking of #8 in the country.
+Robert Steeples (born November 27, 1989) is an American football coach and former cornerback who is the cornerbacks coach for the Wisconsin Badgers of the Big Ten Conference.
+He played college football for the Missouri Tigers and Memphis Tigers, and played in the National Football League (NFL) for the St. Louis Rams, Minnesota Vikings, Kansas City Chiefs, and Dallas Cowboys.
+He served as head coach of De Smet Jesuit High School for 5 seasons, and has previously coached for the Minnesota Vikings, LSU Tigers, and Iowa State Cyclones.

 College career

 Steeples initially started his college career playing three years for the Missouri Tigers where he totaled 40 tackles, one sack, and one interception in 37 games.
 Following his junior year at Missouri, he transferred to play for the Memphis Tigers, where he tallied 42 tackles and had a fumble return for a touchdown in his senior season.

 Professional career

 St. Louis Rams

 Steeples started his NFL career with the St. Louis Rams as an undrafted free agent.
 On August 26, 2013, Steeples was cut by the team.